 - Support workers with mental health conditions and those returning to work that have sustained a physical or psychological injury.

 - Reduce the stigma around mental health issues and uphold a zero-tolerance approach to discrimination in the workplace.

 The AMWU seeks to work with employers toward these objectives as the foundation for lasting cooperation and consultation and on other matters of shared importance and concern.

-For more information about the project contact:
+For more information about the project, contact our OHS Unit:

 Do you need mental Health Support Now?